-- Cement will grow to 1 million tons per year by 2020, reflecting capacity constraints, and will remain constant at that level through the remainder of the forecast period. - Other dry bulk, besides limestone, will average about 700,000 tons annually throughout the forecast period.

-million tons per year by 2038.
+- Cement will grow to 1 million tons per year by 2020, reflecting capacity constraints, and will remain constant at that level through the remainder of the forecast period. - Other dry bulk, besides limestone, will average about 700,000 tons annually throughout the forecast period. - Limestone imports of 1 million tons per year, beginning in 2020, will grow to 1.65 million tons per year by 2038.